RedisLabs/redislabs-docs/content/rv/api/how-to/using-curl.md

 1. Click **Try it out** and **Execute**.

     The API response is shown in the **Responses** section of the API operation.
-    The results include an example of how you to execute the same operation in a standard command-line utility using `curl`.
+    The results include an example of how you to execute the same operation in a standard command-line utility using `cURL`.

     ![swagger-query-results](/images/rv/api/swagger-query-results.png)

-#### Setting parameters in API operations
+#### Inputs for operations in Swagger

 Some API operations require input, such as: